-Why we Love It: surf, sand, and ocean views
+Why we Love It: sand, surf, and Golden Gate Bridge views make this San Francisco’s favorite beach

 On those rare sunny days when the fog and wind have called it quits, locals know it's time to hit Baker Beach, a mile-long sandy shoreline in the southwest corner of the Presidio.